 Lawyers who work in criminal law play an important role in society.
 Criminal defense attorneys have clients who have their property, liberty, and sometimes even their lives at stake.
 Prosecutors are responsible for protecting the community from dangerous criminals and seeking justice for what are often heinous crimes.
 All of these lawyers tend to spend a great deal of time in the courtroom.
 The issues at stake for both sides make criminal law one of the most exciting, rewarding, and demanding areas of practice.

-Skills: Students can build skills in the classroom by taking the classes Trial Practice: Criminal Defense and Trial Practice: Competition Team.
+Skills: Students can build skills in the classroom by taking the classes Trial Practice: Competition Team and Criminal Investigation and Discovery.
 They can also serve real clients by participating in the Ohio Innocence Project, the Indigent Defense Clinic, the Sixth Circuit Clinic, and legal externships.
 Judicial externships also allow students to gain direct insight into the criminal justice system.